dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 pip install graph-onedrive
 ```

-If you plan to use YAML formatted config files, then install the yaml optional:
+If you plan to use YAML formatted config files, then install the yaml optional dependency:

 ```console
 pip install 'graph-onedrive[yaml]'